-Now we have shown that all the maps we used in the construction above are of certain bidegree.
-Assume c is positive, a closer look at the exact sequence shows that in the second arrow is induced by a quotient of chain complex, and the third arrow is induced by composition of inclusion, so both of them are grading preserving.
-Moreover, the fourth arrow comes from $\Phi_A:Y\to Z$ connecting a quotient complex to a subcomplex that is of bidegree (-1,0) as we seen above.
+Now we have shown that all the maps we used in the construction above are of a certain bidegree.
+Assume $c$ is positive.
+A closer look at the exact sequence shows that in the second arrow is induced by a quotient of chain complex, and the third arrow is induced by the composition of an inclusion and a quotient, so both of them are grading preserving.
+Moreover, the fourth arrow comes from $\Phi_A:Y\to Z$ connecting a quotient complex to a subcomplex that is of bidegree $(-1,0)$ as we saw above.